Chalarangelo/30-seconds-of-code/snippets/keys_only.md

 tags: dictionary,list,beginner
 ---

-Returns a flat list of all the keys in a flat dictionary.
+Creates a flat list of all the keys in a flat dictionary.

 - Use `dict.keys()` to return the keys in the given dictionary.
 - Return a `list()` of the previous result.